Code-Institute-Submissions/PortfolioUCD/README.md

 ### Contact form

-(I) Try to click the button with no text in the field to show the validation in the name field.
+(I) Try to submit button with no text in the all fields to show the validation in the name field.

+(ii) Try to click the submit button with only the name field with data to verify the email field has validation.

-(ii) Try to enter an invalid email then click the button to verify the form will let the user know that the field needs a @ to verify the email.
+(iii) Try to enter an invalid email then click the button to verify the form will let the user know that the field needs a @ to verify the email.

-(iii) Try to leave the message box empty and click the button to verify a message is required for when clicking the button
+(iv) Try to leave the message box empty and click the button to verify a message is required for when clicking the submit button

-(iv) Try to have the form to have valid information and click the button to verify a modal will appear to show the user that the message has been sent *FAILED TEST*
+(v) Try to have the form to have valid information and click the button to verify a modal will appear to show the user that the message has been sent

 ## Deployment
 This project is going to deployed on GITHUB pages.

-The one difference is the modal may not be present due to condition tested on when the form is invalid the modal still appears when not intended.
+How to be deployed on GITHUB pages

 ## Credits